-The Yindarlgooda Area comprises approximately 260km2 of tenure covered by two joint ventures centred 55km east of Kalgoorlie.
+The Yindarlgooda Area comprises approximately 190km2 of granted and tenure and 76km2 in applications centred 55km east of Kalgoorlie.
 The region contains gold, base metal and iron occurrences.

-The projects are held under two joint ventures; the Peters Dam Joint Venture with Silver Lake Resources Limited ("Silver Lake") as managers, and the newly signed Yindarlgooda Joint Venture with Newmont Exploration Limited ("Newmont"), also managers.
+The projects are held under two joint ventures; the Peters Dam Joint Venture with Silver Lake Resources Limited ("Silver Lake") as managers, and Yindarlgooda Joint Venture with Newmont Exploration Limited ("Newmont"), also managers.

-Peters Dam Joint Venture (Silver Lake Resources Limited 30% (RBR diluting))
+Peters Dam Joint Venture (Silver Lake Resources Limited 71% (RBR diluting))

-In July 2009, RBR entered into the Peters Dam joint venture with Integra Mining Ltd (later to become Silver Lake), covering 21km2 of RBR tenements at the southern end of the Yindarlgooda area adjacent to Sliver Lake's Salt Creek gold deposit.
-Silver Lake has expended \$1.9m exploring the project area and earned a 70% equity.
+In July 2009, RBR entered into the Peters Dam joint venture with Integra Mining Ltd (later to become Silver Lake), covering 20km2 of RBR tenements at the southern end of the Yindarlgooda area adjacent to Sliver Lake's Salt Creek gold deposit.
+Silver Lake has expended \$2.1 million exploring the project area and earned a 70% equity.